How to convert a PowerShell Script into an EXE Shortcut

 Using the EXE in your Package

-1. Go to the Files and Folders page and drag the EXE.
+1. Open the Files and Folders page.

 New to Advanced Installer?
 Streamline your software packaging with Advanced Installer's 30-day free trial!